Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 - Add details on how to reproduce the issue - a minimal test case is always best, colab is also great.
  Note, that the sample code shall be minimal and if needed with publicly available data.
 2. Try to fix it or recommend a solution...
- We highly recommend to use test driven approach:
+ We highly recommend to use test-driven approach:
    * Convert your minimal code example to a unit/integration test with assert on expected results.
    * Start by debugging the issue...
 You can run just this particular test in your IDE and draft a fix.
    * Verify that your test case fails on the master branch and only passes with the fix applied.